TheMrityunjayPathak/Feature-Engineering/README.md

 ### Data Normalization
 - Normalization scales the features to a range between 0 and 1.
-- This technique is beneficial for algorithms that rely on distance measurements, like k-NN.
+- This technique is beneficial for algorithms that rely on distance measurements, like KNN.

 ### Example
 ```python